nmfs-opensci/hub-image-template/README.md

 1. Click the green "use this template" button to create your own copy.
 2. Edit the .github/workflows/repo2docker.yaml file.
 Scroll to very bottom and change `nmfs-opensci/hub-image-template` to `<your username>/<your repo>`.
 3. Edit the files in binder directory.
 Read the [repo2docker](https://repo2docker.readthedocs.io/en/latest/config_files.html#environment-yml-install-a-conda-environment) documentation on configuration files
-4. See an example of a full feature environment.yaml for scientific Python in binder directory.
+4. See an example of a full feature [environment.yaml](https://github.com/nmfs-opensci/hub-image-template/blob/main/examples/earth-sci-env.yaml) for scientific Python in the `examples` directory.
-5. If you need to add command line tools, edit binder/appendix.
-See an example in the examples directory.
+5. If you need to add command line tools, edit `binder/appendix`.
+See an example in the `examples` directory.

+## How to test

+Go to [mybinder.org](https://mybinder.org/).
+Copy the url for the repo into the box.

 ## Using this in JupyterHub